Grande Prairie Airport: Historical airline service

 Canadian Pacific Air Lines and its successors CP Air and Canadian Airlines International served Grande Prairie for many years.
 Canadian Pacific commenced service to Grande Prairie in the early 1940s.
 During the 1970s and 1980s, CP Air flew Boeing 737-200 aircraft into the airport with flights to Edmonton, Vancouver, Prince George, Fort St. John, Fort Nelson, and Whitehorse.
 Time Air, an Alberta-based regional airline, also served Grande Prairie during the 1970s with de Havilland Canada DHC-6 Twin Otter turboprop flights to Edmonton, Calgary and Red Deer.

+Accidents and incidents

+On June 29th 2000, a Douglas A-26 Invader operated by Air Spray, suffered a double engine failure on final approach after a fire fighting mission.
+The aircraft crashed 3 kilometers short of the runway and was damaged beyond repair.
+The pilot escaped with injuries.

+On April 7th, 2001, a Beechcraft 100 King Air operated by Alberta Central Airways, slid off the runway during landing and struck a snow pile after touching down in two inches of snow.
+All occupants survived unharmed, but the aircraft was damaged beyond repair.